 So if you want to invest for the long-term but the idea of absolutely not being able to touch your money until retirement puts you off, rest easy that the Roth IRA is a great option for you.
 If your financial goals change in the next few years, you do have the ability to use the money in your Roth IRA for something other than retirement.

 Between the tax-advantaged status, the option to pay tax now at a low rate and never again, and its flexibility to be used for multiple goals, the Roth IRA is just about a perfect retirement investing vehicle for graduate students!
-The only things I would change about it are: 1) fellowship stipends would be eligible to be contributed and 2) the contribution limits would be higher.
+The only thing I would change about it is for the contribution limit to be higher.
 But grad students with taxable compensation have very good reasons to contribute to a Roth IRA

 Free 10,000-Word Email Course on Investing for Early-Career PhDs